xwmx/nb/README.md

-Tags in notes, bookmarks, files in text-based formats, Word `.docx` documents, and [Open Document](https://en.wikipedia.org/wiki/OpenDocument) `.odt` files are rendered as internal links to the list of items in the notebook sharing that tag, making it easy to browse within a subject area with a well-structed [taxonomy](#notebooks-tags-and-taxonomy).
+Tags in notes, bookmarks, files in text-based formats, Word `.docx` documents, and [Open Document](https://en.wikipedia.org/wiki/OpenDocument) `.odt` files are rendered as links to the list of items in the notebook sharing that tag:

 ```bash
 ❯nb · example : 321